 Most people head to Tennessee for the country music.
-Others make the trip to explore its gorgeous waterfalls and expansive parks, let loose along Nashville’s infamous party strip Lower Broadway, or maybe city hop around the state, checking out great spots like Franklin and Memphis.
+Others make the trip to explore its gorgeous waterfalls and expansive parks, let loose along Nashville’s infamous party strip Lower Broadway, or maybe do a Tennessee road trip to check out great spots like Franklin and Memphis.

 I went for the whiskey.

 Yup, this little blonde girl from Canada flew all the way from the Great White North with a cowboy hat and boots taking up half my suitcase, with one sole goal in mind: to drink allll the Tennessee whiskey.
-Specifically my favourite thing of life, Jack Daniel’s.
+Specifically my favourite thing ever, Jack Daniel’s.

 The Tennessee Whiskey Trail